ATTX-project/development-environment/docker-compose-example/README.md

 # README

 Here you can find an example docker-compose.yml of our development environment implementation.
-We hope it makes it easier easier for sysdamins, testers, and developers to try it out how we have integrated Jenkins, Archiva, and PiPy.
+We hope it makes it easier easier for sysdamins, testers, and developers to try it out how we have integrated Jenkins (https://jenkins.io/), Archiva (https://archiva.apache.org/index.cgi), and PiPy (https://pypi.python.org/pypi) into a CI system.

 ## Prerequisites